dtrizna/StyleTransfer/README.md

 Here's what the program will have to do:

-    Create an Interactive Session [NEEDED IN CASE OF Keras?]
+    Create an Interactive Session [DONE]
     Load the content image [DONE]
     Load the style image [DONE]
     Randomly initialize the image to be generated [DONE]